p6nj/regolith-look-satan/README.md

-# regolith-look-satan
+# regolith-look Satan
-Satan theme for the Regolith desktop environment
+Satan theme for the Regolith desktop environment.